jpvetterli/crnickl-demo/README.md

 ------------

 Starting with version 1.1.3, the distribution consists of a binary JAR with compiled classes, of a javadoc JAR and of a source JAR.
-For version x.y.z:
+The current version is 1.1.4:

-	crnickl-demo-x.y.z.jar
+	crnickl-demo-1.1.4.jar
-	crnickl-demo-x.y.z-javadoc.jar
+	crnickl-demo-1.1.4-javadoc.jar
-	crnickl-demo-x.y.z-sources.jar
+	crnickl-demo-1.1.4-sources.jar

 Building the software
 ---------------------